nenadmilosevic95/alterbft-impl/README.md

-# AlterBFT: Byzantine Consensus Implementation
+# AlterBFT: Byzantine Fault-Tolerant Consensus Algorithm Implementation

-This repository contains the implementation of AlterBFT, a Byzantine fault-tolerant consensus protocol.
-This artifact is provided for reproducibility and evaluation purposes.
+This repository contains an open-source implementation of AlterBFT, a Byzantine fault-tolerant consensus protocol.

+> **📖 Open Source Research Code**
+>
+> This implementation is open-sourced to enable **experimentation, learning, and further research**.
+Feel free to use it, modify it, and build upon it for your own research or educational purposes.
+We provide an easy Docker-based setup so you can quickly run experiments on your local machine.
+>
+> **Note**: This is a research prototype.
+While it demonstrates the core protocol correctly, it is not production-ready.
+Use it for research, education, and experimentation.

 ## Table of Contents
 - [Overview](#overview)